Ayush7614/Soomvaar/Real Estate Price Prediction/README.md

 **GOAL**

-The goal of this project is to analyse and predict purchases in the black friday sales from features as age group, gender, occupation, product category etc.
+The goal of this project is to predict house price from features as house age,number of convenience stores,  transaction date etc.

 **DATASET**

-Dataset can be downloaded from [here](https://www.kaggle.com/sdolezel/black-friday?select=train.csv).
+Dataset can be downloaded from [here](https://www.kaggle.com/quantbruce/real-estate-price-prediction).

 **WHAT I HAD DONE**
 - Step 1: Data Preprocessing & Exploration